J-N-K/wgplugin/README.md

 Simple Perl Plugins for the Wiregate.

-MySQLStoreData.pl: cyclic storage of set of values to MySQL-database
+MySQLStoreData.pl: cyclic storage of set of values to MySQL-database MySQLStoreEvent.pl: storage single values with name to MySQL-database
 T-Flipflop: Output group-address toggles on rising edge of input group address

 Wiregate is a registered trademark of Elaborated Networks.
 This repository